Mammals of the Caribbean

 Non-flying mammals of Cenozoic origin must have colonized the Caribbean islands by some combination of rafting and/or use of a "land span" (a temporary land bridge connecting South America with one or more off-shelf islands).
 Colonization of a series of islands can occur either by an iterative rafting process ("island-hopping"), or by colonization of a large ancestral island which is then subdivided by into smaller islands by subsequent geologic or sea level changes (island-island vicariance).
 The restricted, unbalanced nature of the Caribbean mammal fauna implies that rafting was part of the overall process.
-This is consistent with the fact that megalonychid sloths, platyrrhine monkeys and caviomorph rodents have all shown a capacity for this type of dispersal (in their colonization of North America from South America prior to formation of the Isthmus of Panama in the first case, and of South America from Africa in latter two cases).
+This is consistent with the fact that megalonychid sloths, platyrrhine monkeys and caviomorph rodents have all shown a capacity for this type of dispersal (in their colonization of North America from South America prior to the formation of the Isthmus of Panama in the first case, and of South America from Africa in latter two cases).
 These three groups are known in the Caribbean from fossils as old as the early Oligocene, early Miocene and early Miocene, respectively.
 Rafting is also consistent with the prevailing flow of oceanic currents from South America towards the islands.

 The large proportion of extinctions can be attributed to the isolated and therefore somewhat less competitive nature of the islands' ecosystems, and to the fact that carnivorans never colonized most of the region.
 These factors made the islands' native fauna particularly vulnerable to disruption by humans and the invasive species they introduced.
 The large predator niches of the Caribbean islands were formerly occupied by endemic outsize hawks, falcons, caracaras, teratorns and owls, such as Titanohierax, Gigantohierax, Buteogallus borrasi, Caracara tellustris, Oscaravis olsoni, Ornimegalonyx and Tyto pollens - all of which are now extinct.
 Cuban crocodiles also have more terrestrial habits than other extant crocodilians.

-This article covers all land mammals, including those introduced to the Caribbean, but excludes marine mammals such as whales and manatees.
-Some ocean mammals are covered by Cetaceans of the Caribbean.